 Is Aloe Vera Safe for Dogs?

-Yes and no. Products containing aloe vera are generally safe to use, provided that the packaging establishes them as pet-safe.
-However, dogs should never ingest any part of the aloe vera plant.
-It is mildly toxic for domestic animals, and will cause vomiting, diarrhea, loss of appetite, depression, and urinary changes.
+Products containing aloe vera are generally innocuous when used correctly.
+However, dogs should not be given the whole leaves of the aloe vera plant.
+The leaves contain saponins, glycosides, and other compounds that are mildly toxic for domestic animals.
+If a large amount of the plant is eaten, your dog may experience vomiting, diarrhea, loss of appetite, depression, and urinary changes.
 Ingestion of large quantities may cause tremors, although this is rare.

 How to Use Aloe Vera for Dogs